• Skip to primary navigation

 • CrossFit

-Under Armour TriBase Reign 5 Performance Review
+Testing the Under Armour TriBase Reign 6 for Deadlifts

 Second, I like the overall width of this shoe.
-This model’s width was increased slightly from the UA TriBase Reign 3 which ran fairly narrow for most guys.
+This model fits my E-width feet well and if you have medium to slightly wider feet you’ll enjoy this shoe’s fit.
 The width increase in this model I think does a better job of feeding into the anatomical needs of men’s feet.

-Top Pick: Born Primitive Savage 1
+Good Option for Flat Feet | Born Primitive Savage 1

 • Heel-to-Toe Drop: 4mm